 If you dress is wide or has slits, you can be creative in other ways, like tying a knot.

-I turned this colorful floral dress into a super hip top by tying a knot on my hips.
+As you can see in my photo above, I turned this colorful floral dress into a super hip top by tying a knot on my hips.

 Tunics to wear over pants